 Rinsing your mouth can help you find wisdom teeth pain relief, so try this simple remedy: Mix a cup of warm water with a teaspoon of salt, and stir to dissolve.
 Swish this in your mouth for about 30 to 60 seconds before spitting it into your sink.
 You can repeat as necessary throughout the day.

 Numbing wisdom teeth is a simple way to dull the pain, particularly if the pain is disrupting your day and doesn't seem to settle through other methods.
-Consider spreading a gel-based product on your gums where wisdom teeth are protruding.
+Consider spreading a medical gel-based product on your gums where the wisdom teeth are protruding.
 You'll get the best results if you use a cloth to dry the area before adding the gel.
 Apply as needed throughout the day.

 Cloves and Clove Oil

 As an old wives' remedy, Mayo Clinic suggests using cloves or clove oil as a way to appease toothaches and wisdom teeth pain naturally.
 The best part?
 There's a good chance you already have cloves in your kitchen cabinet.
 Take a whole clove (don't crush or cut it) and place it in your mouth, directly on the spot causing the most irritation.
 Keep the clove in your mouth until you experience a numbing sensation.
 You can also use clove oil: Simply dab some on a cotton ball or swab and brush it gently over your sore gums.